ERISA Investigation & Litigation Defense Attorney

-Oberheiden, P.C. is a team of ERISA defense attorneys and former federal prosecutors.
+Oberheiden PC is a team of ERISA litigation attorneys and former federal prosecutors.

 Our experienced ERISA attorneys have helped corporate and individual employers in DOL investigations across the United States.
 From our significant case load and the insights of our lawyers that have previously served at the U.S. Department of Justice, we offer our clients experienced and competent advice and diligently work to protect and defend our clients’ businesses, reputation and freedom.

-Dr. Nick Oberheiden is an experienced ERISA defense attorney who represents clients in all stages of an investigation with the goal and track record of avoiding criminal charges or excessive civil liability judgments.
+Dr. Nick Oberheiden is an experienced ERISA lawyer who represents clients in all stages of an investigation with the goal and track record of avoiding criminal charges or excessive civil liability judgments.
 If you are interested in a free consultation with Dr. Oberheiden, you can reach him seven days a week.
 Your case is important to him and you will not be delegated to junior lawyers or paralegals.
-Call today and get important insights into the investigative process and a free case analysis.
+Call our ERISA attorney today and get important insights into the investigative process and a free case analysis.

 1. Statutory Authority.
 Section 506(b) of the Employee Retirement Income Security Act (ERISA) provides that the Secretary of Labor has the responsibility and authority to detect, investigate and refer (where appropriate) criminal violations of Title I of ERISA as well as other related federal laws, including Title 18 of the U.S. Code.